 Coffee isn’t safe for babies due to large amounts of caffeine in the drink.
 Consuming small amounts of caffeine can give your baby the jitters and keep them from nap time, while large amounts can cause caffeine poisoning.
 If your baby is vomiting or having trouble breathing, call Poison Control or seek medical treatment immediately.

 How much coffee is too much, and can small amounts of coffee actually be good for your baby to drink?
 Keep reading to find out!

 Table of Contents

 Is it bad if a baby accidentally drank coffee?

 Yes – it can be dangerous if a baby accidentally drinks coffee.

-A few drops of coffee shouldn’t cause your baby any harm, although your child may get some caffeine jitters if they’ve managed to swallow enough of the drink.
 If your baby drinks enough coffee, though, they may be in danger of a caffeine overdose.